What is Cognitive Flexibility? A Guide for Neurodivergent Adults

 Practice “if…then…” statements

-Practice creating different solutions to past experiences or ones you predict you will encounter.
-When a moment arises that requires flexible thinking, you will be prepared to manage your emotional response and take action.
+"If...then" statements allow you to practice creating different solutions to past experiences or ones you predict you will encounter.
+Then, when a moment arises that requires flexible thinking, you will be prepared to manage your emotional response and take action.

 For example: